zeroc-ice/ice-demos/cpp/Freeze/README.md

 - [customEvictor](./customEvictor)

-  Illustrates how to write your own evictor, using either IceUtil::Cache or EvictorBase.
+  Illustrates how to write your own evictor, using either `IceUtil::Cache` or `EvictorBase`.

 - [library](./library)